yishn/milk-lang/README.md

 // mod5Sum(4, 8) == 2
 ```

 That’s why you should avoid using the underscore as a variable name.
-Technically, underscore is a keyword, but if Milk can’t make sense of `_`, it’s converted to a normal identifier in JavaScript.
+Technically, `_` is a keyword, but if Milk can’t make sense of `_`, it’s converted to a normal identifier in JavaScript.